ja0nz/bachelorarbeit/paper.md

 Microservices tend to increase complexity as this model adds a sheer number of moving parts to the system whereas requires proper orchestration.[@Newman2015, p.
 246] Arguably every more sophisticated web developer already came across build tools like Webpack or infrastructure automation tools like Gulp.
 Testing and deploying web components shouldn't be an obstacle in development.

 In the global nature of web development the development couldn't completely decoupled from the production environment.
 This circumstance left developers switching back and forth between files developing tricky opinionated (and more often biased) ways to glue related parts together.
 Bret Victor, UI designer at Apple defined the importance of an *immediate feedback principle* for developing user interfaces.[^bret] In his talk he emphasizes the importance of an immediate connection between the creator of a product and product itself.
 Any change must results in an immediate visible feedback.
 Web components catch up with this principle as they allow isolated development within a single file containing all bits and pieces of the web component.
-Every major browsers devtools offer a direct file manipulation functionality so development can take place directly in place.
+Every major browser devtool offers a direct file manipulation functionality so development can be even in place.

 When it comes to standardized deployment guidelines previously mentioned Ben Issa, described the ING standard workflow.
 Every component deserves a own **git repo** containing